peteroupc/peteroupc.github.io/randomfunc.md

 > 1. A random process can also be simulated by creating a list of random numbers generated the same way.
 Such a process generally models behavior over time that does not depend on the time or the current state.
 Examples of this include `Normal(0, 1)` (for modeling _Gaussian white noise_) and `Binomial(1, p)` (for modeling a _Bernoulli process_, where each number is 0 or 1 depending on the probability `p`).
 > 2. Some random walks model random behavior at every moment, not just at discrete times.
 One example is a _Wiener process_, with random states and jumps that are normally distributed (a process of this kind is also known as _Brownian motion_).
 (For a random walk that follows a Wiener process, `STATEJUMP()` is `Normal(mu * timediff, sigma * sqrt(timediff))`, where  `mu` is the average value per time unit, `sigma` is the volatility, and `timediff` is the time difference between samples.)
 > 3. Some random walks model state changes happening at random times.
 One example is a _Poisson process_, in which the time between each event is a random exponential variable (the random time is `-ln(RNDU01ZeroOneExc()) / rate`, where `rate` is the average number of events per time unit; an _inhomogeneous Poisson process_ results if `rate` can vary with the "timestamp" before each event jump).

+<a id=Low_Discrepancy_Sequences></a>
+### Low-Discrepancy Sequences

+A [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (_quasirandom sequence_) is a sequence of numbers that follow a uniform distribution, but are spaced so that "clumps" between them are less likely to form (than with independent uniform random numbers).
+Sobol and Halton sequences are examples of this kind of sequence.
+Unfortunately, the methods to produce low-discrepancy sequences are too complicated to show here.
+Moreover, RNGs have a limited role to play in most kinds of low-discrepancy sequences, such as by generating a "seed" to start the sequence at.

+<a id=Randomization_in_Simulations></a>
+### Randomization in Simulations

+Simulation testing uses shuffling and _bootstrapping_ to help draw conclusions on data through randomization.

+- [**Shuffling**](#Shuffling) is used when each item in a data set belongs to one of several mutually exclusive groups.
+Here, one or more **simulated data sets** are generated by shuffling the original dataset and regrouping each item in the shuffled data set in order, such that the number of items in each group for the simulated data set is the same as for the original dataset.
+- [**_Bootstrapping_**](https://en.wikipedia.org/wiki/Bootstrapping_%28statistics%29) is a method of creating a simulated data set by choosing [**random items with replacement**](#Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List) from an existing dataset until both data sets have the same size.
+(The simulated dataset can contain duplicates this way.)

+After creating the simulated data sets, one or more statistics, such as the mean, are calculated for each simulated data set as well as the original data set, then the statistics for the simulated data sets are compared with those of the original.

+Randomization also occurs in numerical calculation.

+- [**Monte Carlo integration**](https://en.wikipedia.org/wiki/Monte_Carlo_integration) uses randomization to estimate a multidimensional integral.
+It involves evaluating a function at N random points in the domain.
+The estimated integral is the volume of the domain times the mean of those N points, and the error in the estimate is that volume times the square root of the (bias-corrected sample) variance of the N points (see the appendix).
+Often low-discrepancy sequences_ provide the "random" numbers to sample the function more efficiently.

 <a id=General_Non_Uniform_Distributions></a>
 ## General Non-Uniform Distributions